Skip To Content

 Division Director

-Karlyn Keller serves as division director of Student Solutions and Special Education Solutions, where she leads a team of educational professionals in serving school districts’ special populations programs.
+Karlyn Keller serves as division director of Student Solutions and School Medicaid Services, where she leads a team of educational professionals in serving school districts’ special populations programs.

 Keller has more than 30 years in education, beginning as a substitute teacher in 1992.
 During her time in education, she has served as teacher, school counselor, educational diagnostician, campus administrator, director of various special populations programs, and assistant superintendent.
 She joined TASB in 2015.